Malaysia top court upholds ex-PM Najib's graft conviction - NewsBreak

 “We are unable to conclude that any of the findings of the High Court, as affirmed by the Court of Appeal, were perverse or plainly wrong so as to warrant appellate intervention.
 We agree that the defense is so inherently inconsistent and incredible that it does not raise a reasonable doubt on the prosecution case," she said.

-The court ordered Najib, who has been out on bail pending appeals since his sentence in 2020, to begin his time behind bars.
+The court ordered Najib to begin his time behind bars.
 He also must pay a 210 million ringgit ($47 million) fine.

 1MDB was a development fund that Najib set up shortly after taking power in 2009.
 Investigators allege at least $4.5 billion was stolen from the fund and laundered by Najib’s associates.
-Najib was found guilty in 2020 of seven charges of corruption for illegally receiving $9.4 million from SRC International, a former unit of 1MDB.
+Najib was found guilty in 2020 of abuse of power, criminal breach of trust and money laundering for illegally receiving $9.4 million from SRC International, a former unit of 1MDB.

 Najib said he felt he was “unfairly treated" and that his case has been rushed through.
 He pointed out that a leaked verdict by the Federal Court had been posted on a website and said if this was true, it would be the a “judicial misconduct of the highest order."